fief-dev/docs/docs/configure/access-control.md

 ### Create a new permission

 To create a new permission, fill the fields above the list: the **name** and the **codename** of your permission.
 The codename is what will be used to identify your permission in the access tokens.
-It must be **unique across your workspace**.
+It must be **unique across your instance**.

 ![Create permission from admin dashboard](/assets/images/admin-permissions-create.png)